jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (3) For the purposes of this section, the term candidate means— (a) any person who has declared his or her intention of becoming a candidate either by advertisement in a newspaper, or by circular, or by announcement at a public meeting, or by duly consenting to nomination, but does not include a candidate who has withdrawn his or her nomination; or
   (b) any person whose name has been included in a list submitted under section 127.

+**Scrutineers**

+### 154A Appointment of scrutineers
+(1) A person may be appointed as a scrutineer under section 160, 172, 174F, 175, or 183, or any regulations made under this Act, if that person is not—
+  (a) a member of Parliament; or
+  (b) a candidate.
+(2) Before acting, a scrutineer must declare that they will comply with section 203.
+(3) The declaration must—
+  (a) be in a form that the Electoral Commission has approved; and (b) be witnessed as specified in the form.

 **Polling at elections**